 Your settings are saved.
-VPN is enabled in the router, but you must install and set up OpenVPN software on your computer before you can use a VPN connection.
+VPN is enabled in the router, but you must install and set up OpenVPN software on your computer or mobile device before you can use a VPN connection.

-Install OpenVPN Software
+Install OpenVPN software

-You must install this software on each Windows computer, Mac computer, iOS device, or Android device that you plan to use for VPN connections to your router.
+You must install this software on each Windows-based computer, Mac computer, iOS device, or Android device that you plan to use for VPN connections to your router.

-Install OpenVPN Software on Your Windows Computer
+Install OpenVPN software on your Windows-based computer

-You must install this software on each Windows computer that you plan to use for VPN connections to your router.
+You must install this software on each Windows-based computer that you plan to use for VPN connections to your router.

-To install VPN client software on your Windows computer:
+To install VPN client software on your Windows-based computer: